- If your MacBook can't find your Wi-Fi network, this will stop you from accessing the Internet.

 Not being able to connect to the Internet can be a problem, and many users reported that their MacBook can’t find a Wi-Fi network.
 However, there’s a way to fix this problem once and for all.

-What to do if MacBook can’t find any Wi-Fi networks?
+What can I do if MacBook can’t find any Wi-Fi networks?

 After changing the channel, check if the problem is still there.